#EndSARS: Akeredolu lifts curfew as peace returns to Akure

 “Government, however, emphasizes the need for all to be vigilant and law-abiding.

-“This is moreso, that security agencies deployed to strategic areas of the state capital are under strict directives to enforce law and order for the enforcement of permanent peace,” he said.
+“This is more so, that security agencies deployed to strategic areas of the state capital are under strict directives to enforce law and order for the enforcement of permanent peace,” he said.
+(NAN)

 Comments